Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 - each slave operates independently.
 Each can operates on its own pace.

+replication formats
+""""""""""""""""""""
+- SBR. executing the SQL statements on the slave.

+- RBR. copying the events representing the changes to the table rows to the slave.

+- MBR.

 configuration
 """"""""""""""
 - On the master, you must enable binary logging and configure a non-zero